 During the late 1940s and 50s due to his father’s military job, Denver and his family moved around a lot.
 He moved to Oklahoma, Arizona, Alabama, and Texas.
 The constant moving around wasn’t easy for Denver.

 Already an introverted person, the relocating made him never truly comfortable where he was.
-Because of this, he was unable to recognise where his true home was, until he discovered nature and the outdoors.
+Because of this, he was unable to recognize where his true home was until he discovered nature and the outdoors.

 In an interview he recalls.
 “When I was a child I felt like I didn’t have a lot of friends.
 My father was in the Air Force.
 We moved around a great deal, and I used to go out into the desert or I’d climb up into a tree or I’d be up in the mountains, just anywhere that I could get out in nature.”

 When he was 11-years-old, he received his first guitar as a gift from his grandmother.
 It was a 1910 Gibson acoustic.
 By the time he had reached college, he was more than comfortable and able to perform acoustically at local venues.